 Ski Construction and Shape

 You will note that we've saved this almost for last.
-Ski materials, construction, and shape is important when put all together, but at no point have we suggested one seek out any particular attribute or material to attain a certain goal.
+Ski materials, construction, and shape are important when put together, but at no point have we suggested one seek out any particular ski attribute or material to attain a certain performance goal.
 For backcountry skis, weight and durability matters, as does downhill performance.
 Weight and durability are a function of materials and construction quality, and weight and durability are essentially at odds.
 Lighter skis are less durable, and vice versa.

 Downhill performance, overall, is a combination of the ski's ability to work with the user's technique to handle hard snow, soft snow, bad snow, speed, and steeps.
-This overall performance, and the various manifestations of specialized performance, are a function of a ski's construction style, materials, length, width, weight, sidecut, camber, and rocker.
+This overall performance and the various manifestations of specialized performance are a function of a ski's construction style, materials, length, width, weight, sidecut, camber, and rocker.
 Much is made of each one of these attributes, especially at different times in history.
-In the early 1990s the discussion focused around foam core vs. wood core and how that affected performance.
-In the mid 1990s most ski performance was attributed to the sidecut (the relative widths of tip, waist, and tail of ski).
-Today, much is made of camber (the tip to tail arc of the ski, either positive and called simply camber or negative and called reverse camber) and rocker (rocker is alternately defined as reversed camber and upturned tip and/or tail, whether the ski is cambered under foot or not).
-Many will also go on and on also about the effect of carbon fiber on a ski's performance.
+In the early 1990s, the discussion focused around foam core vs. wood core and how that affected performance.
+In the mid-1990s, most ski performance was attributed to the sidecut (the relative widths of tip, waist, and tail of ski).
+Today much is made of camber (the tip to tail arc of the ski, either positive and called simply camber or negative and called reverse camber) and rocker (rocker is alternately defined as reversed camber and upturned tip and/or tail, whether the ski is cambered underfoot or not).

 - Wide skis are better in poor snow.